bradcar/bno08x_i2c_spi_MicroPython/README.md

 This driver will reset the spi to have polarity=1 and phase=1 as required by the bno08x.

-## UART Setup -- TODO  UART IN DEBUG !!!
-TODO  UART IN DEBUG !!!
-TODO  UART IN DEBUG !!!
+## UART Setup -- WARNING - WARNING UART IN DEBUG !!!
-WARNING - WARNING

  UART must be set to baudrate=3_000_000 (only).